grahamsutton/moneyman/README.md

 It may not seem to make a whole bunch of sense at first, but when you really think a little deeper, it does.
 Imagine you have a $20 USD bill.
 Can a $20 bill *suddenly* become $35?
 Obviously, no. You must *add* $15 to it to get a *new* single value, you do not change the value of the $20 bill.

 Money objects in MoneyMan intend to take a more "natural" world approach.
-In the example, the $20 bill represents a single value of money (the firs object).
-When we add it $15, we are adding a second, separate value of money (the second object).
-From this we get a new, single value of both totals combined (a new, third object).
+In the example, the $20 bill represents a single value of money (the first Money object).
+When we add $15 to it, we are adding a second, separate value of money (the second Money object).
+From this we get a new, single value of both totals combined (a new, third Money object).